 This discussion and analysis is intended to serve as an introduction to the District's basic financial statements.
 The basic financial statements consist of the following three components: the government-wide financial statements, fund financial statements, and the notes to basic financial statements.
-This report also contains other supplemental information in addition to the basic financial statements.
+These statements also contain other supplemental information in addition to the basic financial statements.